-IND 281 Environmental Design (3-0)
+IND 281 Environmental Design Studio (2-2) 3 crs.

 Explores building systems and their impact on the environment.
 Indoor air quality, thermal control, lighting, acoustic and water systems will be studied including solar power, wind power and other sustainable design energy alternatives.
 Applies these systems to various sustainable design projects and practices.
-Investigates LEED certification and other legislative issues.
+Investigates LEED certification and other leislative issues.
 Studies the physical and psychological implications of environmental stress, crowding and institutional living and applies them to projects.